Toxikuu/2/docs/src/tips/less.md

 ```

 Since no argument is passed to -l, the special set *@every* is implied,
-displaying all my packages.
+displaying all packages.
 This output is then piped through `less -R`, which
 makes navigation easier while keeping any colored output.

 ### Logs & History